-Warmth and shade are important for your Jade plant to grow, which is why you should place it in an area with the right conditions.
+Warmth and shade are important for your jade plant to grow, which is why you should place it in an area with the right conditions.

-All that’s left to do now is to watch your Jade plant grow, which will normally take about 3 to 4 weeks.
+All that’s left to do now is to watch your jade plant grow, which will normally take about 3 to 4 weeks.
 After that, you can start removing it from the shade.

 This step should be done gradually because your plant needs to build its tolerance towards the sun.
 Placing it on the windowsill right away will only result in sunburns.

-How To Propagate Jade Plant with Leaves
+How To Propagate Jade Plant From Leaves

 Even though leaves are actually considered as cuttings too, the form of propagation using stems is the one called “propagation with cuttings”, while this one is called a “propagation with leaves”.

 Both of the methods result in strong and healthy plants.
-Except that propagating Jade plants with cuttings takes less time and make the new plants grow quickly, while using the leaves is way easier and better for beginners.
+Except that propagating Jade plants with cuttings takes less time and makes the new plants grow quickly, while using the leaves is way easier and better for beginners.

-Take your parent Jade plant and cut only the healthy and strong leaves from it using your sharp knife or your scissors.
+Take your parent jade plant and cut only the healthy and strong leaves from it using your sharp knife or your scissors.

-Once the leaves are ready, put on some rooting hormone on the cut area to increase and fasten the root growth.
+Once the healthy leaves are ready, put on some rooting hormone on the cut area to increase and fasten the root growth.